mhkeller/cartodb-tutorial/README.md

 ##### Filtering: `WHERE`

 SQL can filter using the `WHERE` command.
+These commands can be read like a sentence, subsitituing the `*` for the words "all columns".
+For example, the first one would read as "Select all columns from our postoffices_ne spreadsheet where the year is less than 1860."

 ````sql
 SELECT * FROM postoffices_ne WHERE yr_est < 1860